What to Look for When Choosing a Tonga Fishing Charter

 Spearfishing in Tonga

 Spearfishing is fast becoming a popular sport in Tonga, with a couple of fantastic operators who can provide spearfishing trips and holiday packages.
-Tonga’s spearfishing tours usually include all of the gear, taking you to FADs and local hotspots around the islands.
+There are options for fully guided trips with all of the gear or bareboat experiences, taking you to FADs and local hotspots around the islands.
 Check out The Complete Guide to Spearfishing in Tonga for more information on the subject.

 Prices and Inclusions